 - The injury occurred within the last four years

 In a perfect world, this process runs smoothly; however, complications often arise that delay the progress of your claim.
-At Brooks Law in Medford, we help injured workers receive all the benefits they deserve in a timely fashion.
+At Brooks Law in Medford, our workers’ compensation attorneys help injured workers receive all the benefits they deserve in a timely fashion.